Lyfae/cpp-uav-landingAI/DOCS.md

 - [x] Basic camera OpenCV setup

 ### September 23, 2021
-- [] Make sure the AruCo Codes Works
+- [x] Make sure the AruCo Codes Works
-- [] Get everything calibrated accordingly to flow chart A
+- [x] Get everything calibrated accordingly to flow chart A

-- [] ???
+### September 24, 2021
+- [x] Made a rough draft code of the orientation code for the drone
+- [x] Separated the states into different files for easy debugging and organization
+- [x] Start implementing the next stages